hilbix/bootp/README.md

 TFTP?

-- I am working on it
+- Probably never done
+  - It works for me [with CDROM installs](https://github.com/hilbix/download-debian)
-- Not sure if here or in separate repo
+- Not sure if it would be done here or in separate repo

 IPv6?

 - This is BOOTP/DHCP.
 Hence it is only for IPv4.

+Softlinks?

+- I do not like to configure things in complex configuration files
+- Instead I like to use softlinks and filenames to express configuration
+  - Hence the way I autostart things, etc., just by placing a softlink
+- This also works very well with configuration management like Ansible
+- On Windows I run my things in WSL, which works extremely well
+  - But I doubt HyperV can be easily added to this, too.
+  - Note that I like to be proven wrong ;)

+Contact?
+Contrib?

+- Open Issue or PR on GitHub
--
+- Eventually I listen

-License?

-- Free as free beer, free speech and free baby.
+- Waive your Copyright, else I cannot use your contribution!

 Bugs?
 TODOs?